vfnm/Poe-API-Server/README.md

 1. Install it with 'docker compose up'
 2. Wait until it's running and listening (by default to 0.0.0.0:5000)

+For Windows you can alternatively also use the release version.

 Use with SillyTavern:
 1. Select Chat Completion API
-2. Open the settings and enter 'http://[IP:Port]/v2/driver/sage' in 'Alternative server URL'.
+2. Open the settings and enter 'http://IP:Port/v2/driver/sage' in 'Alternative server URL'.
 Replace IP and port with the real value
-2. Go to the connection tab and enter your 'p_b_cookie' and 'bot_name' in 'OpenAI API key', using this format: p_b_cookie|bot_name
+3. Go to the connection tab and enter your 'p_b_cookie' and 'bot_name' in 'OpenAI API key', using this format: p_b_cookie|bot_name
+4. Activate streaming for a better experience
-3. Click Connect
+4. Click Connect

 Currently it does not support chunking or a jailbreak (I recommend using a jailbroken bot or creating one yourself).

-I did not test if it works on android devices.
+It can also run on Termux.